What 10 Things Should I Do If My Elementary-Aged Child Has Autism?

-Autism spectrum disorder or ASD, has gained a lot of attention over the past decade.
+Autism spectrum disorder, or ASD, has gained a lot of attention over the past decade.
 Whether you are a parent of a child with autism or have a friend or family member who is, it is important to know some key facts about ASD.

 Autism is a neurological and developmental disorder that manifests itself on a spectrum according to the severity of symptoms.
-What we previously only called autism we now refer to as autism spectrum disorder because of the wide range of symptoms.
+What we previously only called autism, we now refer to as autism spectrum disorder because of the wide range of symptoms.
 General symptoms in children with autism include:

-The list above is not comprehensive, to learn more about the variety of behaviors exhibited by people with autism, visit some of the websites listed at the end of this article for a more complete picture of autism.
+The list above is not comprehensive.
+To learn more about the variety of behaviors exhibited by people with autism, visit some of the websites listed at the end of this article for a more complete picture of autism.
 If possible, get connected with a pediatrician to discuss any concerning symptoms.

 Autism differs from one child to the next.
-Severe symptoms include developmental delay, difficulty performing simple tasks or inability to talk.
-Less severe symptoms include social awkwardness, difficulty showing affection, flat affect or discomfort when making eye contact with others.
-All children with autism may exhibit repetitive behaviors, appear aloof or have difficulty with affection.
+Severe symptoms include developmental delay, difficulty performing simple tasks, or inability to talk.
+Less severe symptoms include social awkwardness, difficulty showing affection, flat affect, or discomfort when making eye contact with others.
+All children with autism may exhibit repetitive behaviors, appear aloof, or have difficulty with affection.

-Symptoms of autism are now classified in three levels.
+Symptoms of autism are now classified into three levels.
 Each level describes the different spectrums in which autism can present itself.
 Autism looks different for every child, and it is important to remember that your child’s autism will be different than others.
 However, it does not change your ability to love and care for your child with autism.

 Here is how the three levels are broken down: